Rosa-Devs/Rosa-Router/README.md

 </div>

-## The project was inspired by the architectural disadvantages of the most popular messengers such as:
+## The project was inspired by the architectural disadvantages of the most popular messengers:

 ### Client - Server architecture:
 <br />